tum-gis/RustCityGML2OBJ/README.md

 Command line converter of **CityGML (.gml)** to **OBJ (.obj)** files, while maintaining the semantics

 ## :arrow_forward: How to run?
-The `CityGML2OBJs.py` represents the starting point of the code, choose this file when configuring the runtime and pass the following parameters:

   `--input  your-input-citygml-path-here`